 - Third, when in doubt, guess randomly.
 Most tutors teach you to select the same answer choice.
 Math proves them wrong!
 Check out this link to understand why random guessing is better.

-If you don't want to read something that complex, take it from me, guess randomly if you can't solve any part of the problem.
+If you don't want to read something that complex, take it from me; guess randomly if you can't solve any part of the problem.

 Tip #2: Pace yourself.

 The PSAT has four sections (two verbal and two math).
 The Reading test is long (47 questions in 60 minutes).
-The Writing and Language test is much shorter, but you have to work faster on each problem (44 questions in 35 minutes).
+The Writing and Language test is much shorter, but you must work faster on each problem (44 questions in 35 minutes).
 The Math - No Calculator section is 17 questions in 25 minutes.
 Though you have more than a minute per question, you may wish you had twice the amount of time.
 The Math - Calculator Allowed section is a long one to finish up the day with (31 questions in 45 minutes).

-Ok, so you now know how much time on each section, what do you do with this information.
+Ok, so you now know how much time on each section.
+What do you do with this information?
 First, you need to know how many questions to get correct for the score you want.